 Community Adult Learning Centre - The Canadian Tests of General Educational Development (GED) Online Program

-The program is open to adults nineteen years of age and beyond who have successfully completed a minimum of a grade nine education.
+The program is open to adults nineteen years of age and beyond who possess the skills what would enable them to be successful.
 It is offered free of charge to residents of New Brunswick.

 This self-paced 150 hour/four month online preparatory program is delivered via Internet Explorer Version 6 or above and contains: